TheMoonThatRises/55885K/README.md

     * Move front fourbar up and down.
 * Right Button 1/2

-    * Move back fourbar up and down.
+    * Move back lift up and down.

 ### Controller Screen
 The section beneath the table shows what value is being set to what using the less than (<) sign.